SJSUSpring21/RetinaScan/README.md

 # Team25 - Project Ideas

 Idea 1 Chatbot for incoming SJSU students: We will use commononly asked questions (like how many credits are needed to be a full-time student?
-Or where to find housing>) to help assist new incoming students.
+Or where to find housing?) to help assist new incoming students.

 Idea 2 Pneumonia Detection from Chest X-Rays: A computer aided dashboard to help radiologists to detect Pneumonia using CNN.